a11y-tools/page-structure/NOTES.md

 `panel.js`
 * On receiving `info` message from `content.js`, calls `updateSidebar`, which populates the title and listbox areas with new data

-## Next steps

-* The relationship between the listbox and the 'Highlight Selected' and 'Clear Highlighting' buttons needs to be sorted out.

-* Initial thoughts are that the buttons need to be incorporated into the listbox custom element, since they connect the user to interactions with the options (namely, activations) in that particular list.